 In the period between the 1967 and the 1973 wars, the Israelis’ sense of security regarding the country’s future and their feeling that Israel was morally in the right grew stronger.
 The threat posed to Israel’s existence by these two wars only reinforced the belief held by many, including Holocaust survivors and the soldiers who fought in these wars, that Israel had a right to hold the occupied territories and to control their populations (Keren 2015: 174).

 In the wake of these wars, the subject of the Holocaust arose whenever there were discussions or arguments about the control of the territories.
-For example, plans to enter into negotiations were termed, ‘boarding the train to Auschwitz’.
-At the same time, strong criticism developed regarding the conduct of IDF soldiers’ towards Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi era (Keren 2015: 174).
+For example, plans to enter into negotiations were termed, “boarding the train to Auschwitz.”
+At the same time, strong criticism developed regarding the conduct of IDF soldiers towards Palestinian populations in the West Bank and the Gaza Strip, and Professor Yeshayahu Leibowitz even compared their behavior to that of German soldiers during the Nazi era (Keren 2015: 174).

-The most important event, in term of the everyday use of the images and symbols of the Holocaust, at the beginning of the twenty-first century was the Disengagement from Gaza in 2007.
-During this contentious event, Jewish settlers employed symbols from the Holocaust, such as yellow stars, and the security forces were referred to by Holocaust-era terms, including ‘Nazis’ and ‘Kalgasim’ (a derogatory Hebrew word meaning ‘troopers’, cruel soldiers of an oppressive regime).
+The most important event, in term of the everyday use of the images and symbols of the Holocaust, occurred at the beginning of the twenty-first century withs the Disengagement from Gaza in 2007.
+During this contentious event, Jewish settlers employed symbols from the Holocaust, such as yellow stars, and the security forces were referred to by Holocaust-era terms, including “Nazis” and “Kalgasim” (a derogatory Hebrew word meaning “troopers,” cruel soldiers of an oppressive regime).
 The settlers also stated that they were Holocaust survivors or the children of Holocaust survivors, and sought to use this aspect of their identity as a reason for halting the Disengagement.
 Since then, the use of the Holocaust for every political purpose has proceeding unstoppably.
 Plan.
-Here, a mixture of symbols from the Holocaust were used, such as yellow stars and terms from the period, such as ‘Nazis’ and ‘Kalgasim’ (a derogatory Hebrew word meaning ‘troopers’, cruel soldiers of an oppressive regime) were applied to the security forces.
-The residents also expressed the idea that they were Holocaust survivors or the children of Holocaust survivors and sought to advance this aspect of their identity as a reason for halting the Disengagement.
+Here, a mixture of symbols from the Holocaust were used, such as yellow stars and terms from the period, such as “Nazis” and “Kalgasim” (a derogatory Hebrew word meaning “troopers,” or cruel soldiers of an oppressive regime) were applied to the security forces.
+The residents also articulated that they were Holocaust survivors or the children of Holocaust survivors and sought to advance this aspect of their identity as a reason for halting the Disengagement.
 Since then, the use of the Holocaust for every political purpose has been unstoppable.
 This includes Israeli diplomacy—ranging from taking all high ranking diplomats to visit the Yad Vashem Holocaust Museum as the preamble to policy discussions with Israeli leaders, and ending with Prime Minister Netanyahu’s speeches to the United Nations.

 Many on Israel’s left have criticized the Israeli political culture’s emphasis on the uniqueness of the Holocaust as excessively focusing on Jewish victimhood.
 They believe that it has been exploited to justify Israel’s aggressive policies towards the Arab world, and Israelis’ moral blindness to the wrongs carried out against the Palestinians in their name (Margalit 1988: 61).
-In this context, the Syrian Times argued that ‘a country that continually uses, and too often manipulates, Holocaust imagery to justify its policies of self-defense and ‘never again’, cannot complain when the rest of the world uses those same standards to make judgments concerning its own policies’ (Litvak & Webman 2009: 325).
+In this context, the Syrian Times argued that “a country that continually uses, and too often manipulates, Holocaust imagery to justify its policies of self-defense and ‘never again,’ cannot complain when the rest of the world uses those same standards to make judgments concerning its own policies” (Litvak & Webman 2009: 325).

-Renowned Israeli Holocaust scholar Yehuda Bauer contends that the term ‘Holocaust’ has become flattened in the public mind because any evil that befalls anyone anywhere becomes a Holocaust: Vietnamese, Soviet Jews, African-Americans in American ghettoes, women suffering inequality, and so on (Litvak & Webman 2009: 325).
+Renowned Israeli Holocaust scholar Yehuda Bauer contends that the term Holocaust has become flattened in the public mind because any evil that befalls anyone anywhere becomes a Holocaust: Vietnamese, Soviet Jews, African-Americans in American ghettoes, women suffering inequality, and so on (Litvak & Webman 2009: 325).